zongxian-ctrl/ip/docs/README.md

 **Take Note:**
   ```
   1. Commands entered are case-sensitive.
-  2. Words in `UPPER_CASE` are the parameters to be supplied by the user.
+  2. Words in UPPER_CASE are the parameters to be supplied by the user.
-  3. Data will be saved to after every command and before exiting the application by entering `bye` command.
+  3. Data will be saved after every command and before exiting the application by entering `bye` command.
  ```

 ### Adding a todo task: `todo`